 His discography is large and distinguished, and includes recordings of Mozart, Beethoven, Schubert, Schumann, Mendelssohn, Brahms, Wagner, Bruckner, Dvořák, Richard Strauss and Hindemith in both studio and live incarnations.

-This interview was recorded on the telephone on May
+This interview was recorded on the telephone on May 2,

 1994.
 Sections were used (along with recordings) on

 and posted on this website in 2012.

 To see a full list (with links) of interviews which have been transcribed and posted on this website, click here.

 Award - winning broadcaster Bruce Duffie was with WNIB, Classical 97 in Chicago from 1975 until its final moment as a classical station in February of 2001.
 His interviews have also appeared in various magazines and journals since 1980, and he now continues his broadcast series on WNUR-FM, as well as on Contemporary Classical Internet Radio.You are invited to visit his website for more information about his work, including selected transcripts of other interviews, plus a full list of his guests.
 He would also like to call your attention to the photos and information about his grandfather, who was a pioneer in the automotive field more than a century ago.
 You may also send him E-Mail with comments, questions and suggestions.